Come si determina lo spessore dei filati: guida completa al titolo Nm

 The actual thickness of a yarn depends on 3 main factors:

 The count (Nm) is the technical basis.
-It tells you how fine the individual fiber is.
+It tells you how fine a single fiber is.

 You often see writings like: